Knowing what the best woods for picture frames are shouldn't keep you on pins and needles.

 Readily available at just about every home improvement store and many art stores.
 Both, pine and polar, are cheap and great woods to choose when learning how to make frames.

-You'll save money as you learn (and recover from mistakes) and you'll fine tune your skills so when you are ready to take it to the next level - more expensive wood - you'll be more confident and more accomplished.
+You'll save money as you learn and you'll fine tune your skills so when you are ready to take it to the next level - more expensive wood - you'll be more confident and more accomplished.

 For these reasons, I had to include them on the list of the best woods for picture frames.